walterrowe/add_border/README.md

 ### macOS Catalina Considerations

 macOS Catalina introduces new levels of security to protect your system from unwanted access to your files.
-This change requires you to grant explicit access.
-This droplet uses the Image Event core service to modify the border of the selected image files.
-We therefore need to grant Full Disk access to the Image Event service.
+This change requires that you to grant explicit access to your files and folders.
+The add_border droplet uses the Image Event core service to modify the border of the selected image files.
+We therefore need to grant Full Disk access to the Image Event service so it can read and write your image files.

-This fix was found in [this article](https://darjeelingsteve.com/articles/Fixing-%22Image-Events%22-AppleScripts-Broken-in-macOS-10.15-Catalina.html).
+This information was documented in [this article](https://darjeelingsteve.com/articles/Fixing-%22Image-Events%22-AppleScripts-Broken-in-macOS-10.15-Catalina.html) written by Steve Anthony.

 1. Open System Preferences
 2. Go to Security & Privacy